 Films — Animated

 Near the end of Hotel Transylvania, Dracula (in bat form) is flying after an airplane.
-He looks in one window and sees someone watching Twilight.
-All he can say is shake his head and ask "Is this how people see us?"
+He looks in one window and sees Jonathan sitting in front of a screen showing Twilight.
+All he can say is "This is how we're represented?
+Unbelievable!"

 Films — Live-Action